 Sydney Solar Panel Tilt

-The best angle to install solar panels is the angle your roof is already at.
-While it is possible to use frames that alter the tilt of the panels, unless there are special circumstances, these are not worth it these days, as it is generally cheaper and easier to just install extra panels.
+The best angle to install solar panels is generally the angle your roof is already at.
+While it is possible to use frames that alter the tilt of the panels these are not worth it these days unless there are special circumstances, as it is generally cheaper and easier to just install extra panels.

-How Solar Panel Direction Affects Output In Sydney
+How Solar Panel Direction Affects Electricity Output In Sydney

 North facing solar panels in Sydney will produce the most electricity, but placing modules facing east or west can certainly be worthwhile, especially if they increase a household’s self consumption of solar electricity.